 How would you feel if you were 12 inches tall and suddenly your home was filled with blithely stepping feet or hordes of small children who run around screeching, trying to “play” with you?
 Or maybe after your people spend hours cooking something that smells like it should be for you, they take that food and leave you alone for hours, only to come back reeking of even more delightful morsels -- and worse yet, other animals!
 If nothing else, you’d be stressed out because the routine you so cherish went out the window.

+Thanksgiving and the fall and winter holidays can be a matter of cat health and safety.
 So what can you do to help your cat cope with Thanksgiving?
 Read on and find out.

 1. Leftovers are nice.
 Very nice!

 I don't often recommend feeding your cat "people food," but once in a while -- like on special days such as Thanksgiving -- it can't hurt.
 If you bring home extra turkey, make a point of sharing a little bit with your cat.
 The quickest way to a cat’s heart is through her stomach, after all.

 Be careful not to give her any meat that’s heavily spiced or salted: Plain meat without the skin is best.
 Onions and garlic can be toxic to cats, so don’t give her any stuffing; of course, it goes without saying that Grandma’s creamed onions are out.

 Say what you will about flower essences, but Bach Rescue Remedy is a great thing to have around -- not just for your cat, but for you, too.
 It’s a combination of flower essences designed to help relieve physical, emotional, or spiritual trauma.
 The original tincture is preserved in alcohol, but Rescue Remedy Pet is an alcohol-free version (which is also a bonus for people who don’t want to ingest alcohol).